tmbumaths/python-workshop/docs/day3.md

 **Ex:** Write a program to check if the word 'orange' is present in the "This is orange juice".

+**Ex:** Convert the date written in the format "10/06/2020" to "10-06-2020".

+**Ex:** Convert "Tilka MaJHi BHaGalPUR UNIVersiYy" to "Tilka Manjhi Bhagalpur University".

 ## Refrences